 Program Chair and Committee Policy

-uASC aims to be a first-choice conference for microarchitecture security research (i.e., following the terminology for A-level topic conferences). uASC solicits submissions of high-quality, original scientific papers presenting novel research on microarchitecture security (attacks and defenses).
-Consequently, we need to apply similar expectations on program chair and committee.
-The program chair of µASC is selected by the steering committee based on scientific excellence in microarchitecture security research and organizational experience.
+uASC aims to be a first-choice conference for microarchitecture security research.
+The program chair of uASC is selected by the steering committee based on scientific excellence in microarchitecture security research and organizational experience.
 Selection prioritizes diversity across career stages, institutions, communities, and genders.
-The last year's program chair continues to serve in an advisory role for the new program chair.
-Repeated appointments for program chair are not possible.
+The previous year's program chair continues to serve in an advisory role for the new program chair.

 Safe Space Policy

 uASC is dedicated to providing an inclusive, respectful, and harassment-free environment for all attendees.
 We follow the ACM Policy Against Discrimination and Harassment.
-Participants are expected to treat everyone with dignity, understanding, and mutual respect, embracing diversity in all forms.
+Participants are expected to treat everyone with dignity, understanding, and mutual respect.
 Violations will not be tolerated.
-The uASC Steering Committee maintains a confidential list of individuals prohibited from participation to ensure a safe and respectful environment for everyone.

 Program chair